 Classification of University Standing Committees.
 There are two types of University Standing Committees: appointed and elected.

 Appointed University Standing Committees.
 Members of these committees are appointed by the Committee on Committees (see Article 5.5).
-An unexpected vacancy in an appointed committee shall be filled by the Committee on Committees.
+An vacancy in an appointed committee shall be filled by the Committee on Committees.

 Elected University Standing Committees.
 The Senate Executive Coordinator shall organize and oversee the elections of candidates to elected committees.
 If a midterm vacancy occurs in an elected committee, the Senate President and Executive Coordinator shall work together to fill the vacancy with the next eligible candidate, determined in descending order of the number of votes received in the most recent election for the relevant committee or council.
 If no eligible candidate is available, the Senate Executive Committee, with advice and recommendations from the Committee on Committees, shall appoint an eligible person to fill the vacancy until the next regular election cycle.
 Filling a vacancy shall not preclude the appointee from standing for election to the same committee or council during the next election cycle if eligible.